-A COLLECTION OF BIRD SUPPLIES FOR FEATHER PICKING, PARROT SCREAMING AND PARROT BITING.
+A COLLECTION OF BIRD SUPPLIES FOR FEATHER PICKING, SELF-MUTILATORS, AND OTHER PARROT PROBLEMS.

 PARROT PROBLEM SOLVING 101

-Through her love and passion for parrots, and role as LCSW (Licensed Clinical Social Worker) and behaviorist, Burroughs worked on common physical and behavioral problems that plague parrots.
+Through her love and passion for parrots, and training as LCSW (Licensed Clinical Social Worker) and behaviorist, Burroughs worked on common physical and behavioral problems that plague parrots.

 Some of the common inquiries that desperate bird owners brought to her had to do with common but unpleasant and even dangerous behaviors in their birds, like feather picking, parrot screaming, parrot biting and self mutilation.

 AN EDUCATIONAL FLOCK

 During this time Burroughs' own birds were also maturing, and she had the opportunity to learn a lot about parrot behavior and their individual, unique problems.
 She had realized that each one of these intelligent birds developed a unique personality, and the advice she had to give customers both her training and her vast experience with parrots.

 She collated data from her research and developed an expertise about behavioral and physiological issues related to feather destructive behavior, including feather plucking and self-mutilation, and about how to address the problems at the root.

 Instrumental in helping Burroughs learn about how to deal with feather plucking and the self mutilation that it often led to was the contribution of Peachy.
 Peachy, pictured above, is a 20-year-old male Moluccan Cockatoo that went through a series of behavioral problems and feather picking issue caused by a fungal infection.
 Burroughs helped Peachy leave his bad habits behind, and learned a lot in the process.
 It is this learning, supported by first-hand research and solutions based on that research, that she passes on to other bird owners.